krishna17-creates/university-club-portal/README.md

 This project is a user-facing interface that allows a student to select their university campus from a list of options (Paralekhmundi, Vizianagaram, Bhubaneswar).
 Upon selection, the user is redirected to a campus-specific homepage.

+A key focus of the project was ensuring a **fully responsive design**, allowing the portal to work seamlessly on any device, from mobile phones to desktops.

+While developing this project, I took some guidance and a little AI assistance to help with structuring the backend, frontend, and overall project flow.
+This reflects my interest in experimenting with real-world project ideas and learning modern development practices.

 The original project included a PHP and MySQL backend for user registration and login, but this repository contains a static version focused on the HTML, CSS, and JavaScript frontend.

 ### Key Features:
 *   Clean, card-based UI for campus selection.